fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

     foo)
 ```

 This is because the operation is really equivalent to a `Map`, something which can be implemented in terms of `Return` and either `Bind` or `Apply`.
-We mentioned that these functions were in some sense more flexible than a plain functor's `Map`, and we are seeing an example of that here.
+We mentioned that these functions were in some sense more general than a plain functor's `Map`, and we are seeing an example of that here.

 In order to avoid breaking backwards compatibility, the default resolution is to desugar via `Bind`, _failing if it is not defined on the builder_ (even though, conceptually, it should be implemented via `Apply`).
 This is consistent with in previous F# versions.
 [Later work on supporting `Map`](https://github.com/fsharp/fslang-design/blob/master/RFCs/FS-1048-ce-builder-map.md) can then make the choice about how to resolve this in a way which works with that in mind too.